shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-cloud-storage/google-cloud-storage-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Google Cloud Storage to work with Shipyard's low-code Google Cloud Storage templates.
 keywords:
   - google cloud storage
   - blueprint
   - template
   - authorization
 ---

-# Google Cloud Storage Authorization
+#  Authorization

 In order to get started with the Google Cloud Storage Blueprints, a service account with the necessary GCP permissions is required.

 ## Creating a Service Account for Google Cloud Storage (GCS)